The Great Lakes Region: An Economic Powerhouse

 Various other public and private sector stakeholders are coming together to tackle water pollution in the Great Lakes.
 Such an example can be found with the Great Lakes Plastic Cleanup Initiative launched in 2020 which brings together partners from across the province for the largest deployment of Seabin and LittaTrap™ technology in the world.

 When it comes to protecting the environment, no action is too small.
-You can get involved as an individual to help protect our local freshwater lake by registering for A Greener Future’s 2021 Love Your Lake initiative that began on May 15th and will remain active until June 30th.
+You can get involved as an individual to help protect our local freshwater lake by registering for A Greener Future’s 2021 Love Your Lakes initiative that began on May 15th and will remain active until June 30th.
 Through this initiative, we are helping to clean up the shores of Lake Ontario with a goal of picking up 100,000 pieces of litter from its shorelines.

 < back to Blog